pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 ** **

-**Property 4:** **ISOLATION**
+**Property 4:** **LOCATION TRANSPARENCY**

+Location independence states that a file on a shared filesystem will not reveal the file's physical storage location.
+The filename will continue to denote a specific set of physical blocks

 ** **

 **Property 5:** **DURABILITY**

 Durability states that after a transaction successfully completes, changes to data persist and are not undone, even in the event of a system failure.
-If file f is shared with members of group g, and a member of group g modifies and saves the file, the saved should persist so that other members of group g will see the modifications.
+If file f is shared with members of group g, and a member of group g modifies and saves the file, the saved should persist so that other members of group g will see the modifications even after a system crash.

 ** **